Boating Safety Guide (2026-2028)

 Collisions, Accidents, Casualties, and Liability

-The operator/owner of a vessel used for recreational purposes is required to file a report in writing whenever an accident results in: loss of life or disappearance from a vessel; an injury which requires medical treatment beyond first aid; or property damage in excess of $2,000 or complete loss of the vessel.
-Reports in death and injury cases must be submitted within 48 hours.
-Reports in other cases must be submitted within five days.
-Reports must be submitted to the reporting authority in the state where the accident occurred.
-For more information contact the Department.
+The operator/owner of a vessel used for recreational purposes is required to file a report in writing whenever an accident results in loss of life or disappearance from a vessel; an injury which requires medical treatment beyond first aid; or property damage in excess of $2,000 or complete loss of the vessel.
+Reports of death or injury cases must be submitted within 48 hours.
+Reports in other cases must be submitted within 10 days.
+Reports must be submitted to the reporting authority in the state where the accident occurred to your local game warden or to NDGF enforcement by mailing to 100 N. Bismarck Expressway, Bismarck, ND 58501.

 Personal Watercraft